hppanpaliya/MindfulMe/README.md

 This is a Mental Health Support Web App that provides resources and tools to help users manage their mental health and well-being.

 ### Features
-- [ ] Mood tracking and journaling with data visualization
+- [X] Mood tracking and journaling with data visualization
+- [X] Virtual support groups
 - [ ] Personalized self-assessment tools and diagnostic quizzes
 - [ ] Guided meditations and mindfulness exercises
 - [ ] Cognitive-behavioral therapy (CBT) techniques and resources